tcpalmer/nina-scheduler/target-management/exposure-templates.md

 ## Moon Avoidance

 Exposure Templates provide multiple options for controlling when exposures are permitted given the moon age (phase), separation from the target, and altitude.

+The [Moon Avoidance Helper](moon-avoidance-helper.html) is an interactive tool, available while editing an Exposure Template, that lets you experiment with these parameters and visualize their impact before saving.

 ### Classic Moon Avoidance